ajinspiro/HelloNetwork/Program-02-ChunkedDynamic/README.md

 # Program 02 - ChunkedDynamic
 ### Overview
-This program builds upon the foundation laid in Program 1, addressing several of its limitations.
-In the original implementation, file metadata was hardcoded, and the receiver was configured to read exactly 90,674 bytes from the channel.
-As a result, the system was limited to transferring only a specific file, which significantly reduced its practical utility.
+This program builds on the foundation established in Program 1 by addressing several key limitations.
+In the original version, file metadata was hardcoded, and the receiver was configured to read a fixed number of bytes (90,674) from the TCP channel.
+This approach restricted the system to transferring only a single, predefined file, limiting its flexibility and usefulness.

-Additionally, Program 1 transmitted the entire file in a single write operation, making error recovery both costly and inefficient.
-In this enhanced version, we introduce support for transferring files of arbitrary size.
-We also implement chunked transfer, which improves reliability and reduces the cost of error recovery in the event of packet loss.
+Additionally, the entire file was transmitted in a single write operation, making error recovery inefficient and costly in the event of data loss.
+The current version improves on these aspects by supporting the transfer of files of arbitrary size and introducing chunked transfer.
+Sending data in manageable chunks enhances reliability and makes error recovery more practical.

-In addition to the enhancements described earlier, the server program now includes a check to ensure sufficient disk space is available to store the incoming file.
-If adequate space is not available, the server will notify the client to abort the transfer by sending a "Denied" message.

-Once the complete file has been successfully transmitted, the client will send a final "End of File" message to signal the end of the transfer.
-To support these control and data exchange mechanisms, the implementation introduces the concept of Protocol Data Units (PDUs), which encapsulate both metadata and payload in a structured format.
+Further improvements include a disk space check on the server side.
+Before accepting the file, the server verifies whether sufficient storage is available.
+If there is enough space, the server responds with a one-byte message containing the value 1 ("Proceed").
+If not, it responds with 0 ("Denied") and closes the connection.

+To support dynamic file metadata, the client serializes the file name and size into a JSON string.
+Since the size of this JSON varies depending on the file, the client first sends a 4-byte integer indicating the length of the JSON string.
+The server reads this length to determine how many bytes to read next in order to receive the full metadata.

+#### Summary of Workflow:
+* TCP connection is established.
+* Client sends a 4-byte integer indicating the length of the metadata JSON.
+* Client sends the metadata JSON containing the file name and size.
+* Server checks available disk space.
+* * If sufficient: sends a 1-byte value 1 ("Proceed").
+* * If insufficient: sends a 1-byte value 0 ("Denied") and closes the connection.
+* If the transfer is allowed, the client sends the file in 4KB chunks.
+* After all chunks are sent, the client closes the connection.

 ```mermaid
 sequenceDiagram